Auxiliary-Bath Numerical Renormalization Group Method and Successive Collective Screening in Multi-Impurity Kondo Systems

+Configuration IV is a right-angled triangle that exhibits similar inter-impurity correlations as configuration I. The impurities also form an effective spin-1/2 cluster, giving rise to the $\ln2$ entropy plateau and reduced $\mu_{\rm eff}=1/4$.
+Further lowering the temperature causes collective screening of the cluster degree of freedom and depletes all the impurity entropy.

+Overall, our method captures automatically the different cluster spin states with emergent RKKY interactions for general impurity configurations, and confirms the presence of collective screening of these cluster degrees of freedom over wide parameter regions.

-Our method may be applied to general $N$-impurity models with arbitrary lattice or impurity geometries and hybridization strengths.
-It provides an unambiguous way to disentangle the conduction electron states into independent auxiliary baths with two important consequences: (1) It allows for inter-bath scattering that helps stabilize the Fermi liquid ground state; (2) It correctly produces the RKKY interaction to avoid artificial treatment of inter-impurity correlations.
-The mapping also gives naturally the auxiliary parameters without uncontrolled approximations.
-Numerical computations for larger $N$ are time involving and require more efficient NRG algorithms, but our method can still be applied to disentangle the shared bath.
+\textit{Discussions and conclusion.---} We have proposed an auxiliary-bath strategy to extend NRG to multi-impurity models with shared electron baths.
+Our method provides an unambiguous way to disentangle the baths with two important consequences: (1) It allows for inter-bath scattering that may help destabilize a non-Fermi liquid ground state; (2) It correctly produces the RKKY interaction and avoids artificial treatment of inter-impurity correlations.
+The mapping also gives the auxiliary parameters without uncontrolled approximations.

+Its application to 3-impurity models reveals important observations summarized schematically in Fig. \ref{fig4}.
+As the hybridization increases or the temperature decreases, the impurities evolve first from free local moments to some emergent cluster spin states depending on the configurations.
+As the Kondo effect sets in, the cluster degrees of freedom may first be screened such that, over a wide parameter region, magnetic correlations between impurities remain strong even though the magnetic entropy is fully quenched.
+Such collective screening of cluster degrees of freedom reflects the most fundamental physics in multi-impurity Kondo systems, while the usual local Kondo screening of each impurity individually occurs only when the hybridization strength is sufficiently strong.